danReynolds/SummonerExpert/README.md

 Response: "Aurelion Sol's fourth ability is called Voice of Light.
 Aurelion Sol projects a blast of pure starfire, damaging and slowing all enemies caught in it and knocking nearby enemies back to a safer distance."

+**Items**:

+Purpose: Get descriptions of item stats

+Ask: **"What does Blade of the Ruined King do?"**

+Response: "Here are the stats for Blade of the Ruined King: +25 Attack Damage +40% Attack Speed +10% Life Steal UNIQUE Passive: Basic attacks deal 8% of the target's current Health in bonus physical damage (max 60 vs. monsters and minions) on hit.
+Life Steal applies to this damage.
+UNIQUE Active: Deals 10% of target champion's maximum Health (min.
+100) as physical damage, heals for the same amount, and steals 25% of the target's Movement Speed for 3 seconds (90 second cooldown)."

 **Stats**:

 Purpose: Determine a champion's base stats at a given level.